Newtopian/verbose-garbagezo/About_Code.md

 Keep that in check, everything ideas or requests get answered along these lines :

-> gimme an hor or so I'll try something up see how far we can take this idea.
+> gimme an hour or so I'll try something up see how far we can take this idea.